eunomia-bpf/eunomia-bpf/README.md

 see [eunomia-bpf](eunomia-bpf) folder for details.

-### A cli tool
+### A command line tool

-An simple and small pre-compiled binary, use eunomia-bpf library.
+An simple and small pre-compiled binary, use eunomia-bpf library: see (our release)[https://github.com/eunomia-bpf/eunomia-bpf/releases/]

 - simply pre-compiled ebpf data with a url or path: